 Payment differs depending on your method of completing the application.
 When faxing, you can pay by credit card.
 When you choose the mail-in option, you can pay by credit card or money order.
 Check out payment methods and pricing listed on the Ontario Government website.

 Applying in person

-If you prefer to apply and order for a certificate in person, you can do so at your local ServiceOntario office.
+If you prefer to apply for and order a certificate in person, you can do so at your local ServiceOntario office.
 ServiceOntario is the only government-authorized source for Ontario certificates.
 To find out which ServiceOntario office closest to you handles death certificates, call 1-800-461-2156.

 What if I need the certificate ASAP?

 Suppose you must obtain a death certificate or certified copy of death registration in a very short amount of time, you can apply through the emergency service.
 This service is offered in person only.
 To find a ServiceOntario centre that accepts emergency service requests, call 1-800-461-2156.

 Certificates will be delivered through the mail within 5 business days in vital emergency situations if the event is registered.
 To be eligible for emergency service, you must have proof of urgency in your application (travel reservations, etc.) Make sure to bring this with you when you visit the centre.

 What happens if the death took place a long time ago?